initBasti/initBasti.github.io/_posts/2020-04-15-eudyptula-challenge-Part-3.md

 [1.
 Hello world module](https://sebastianfricke.me/eudyptula-challenge-Part1/)
 [2.
 Building the kernel](https://sebastianfricke.me/eudyptula-challenge-Part-2/)

+**If you have not solved the challenge, stop right after the description of the task and try it yourself first!**

 ## Task

 Now that you have your custom kernel up and running, it's time to modify